ahockersten/lierogbg/README.md

 - sorting matches
 - sorting ranking
 - filtering on matches
+- display RP before/after for each player in tournament (data is in database)

 Stuff to add that requires database changes
 =====================
-- RP before/after for each player in tournament